Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Conclusion

 \section{Conclusion}

 We introduced Prescribe-then-Select, a modular framework for adaptive policy selection in contextual stochastic optimization.
 PS generates a diverse set of candidate policies and learns a selection model that matches each context to its most effective policy, enabling flexible integration of diverse policies while preserving constraint feasibility.
 Our experiments on two benchmark problems showed that PS consistently exploits heterogeneity in the covariate space to improve upon the best single policy, while converging to the dominant policy in homogeneous regimes.
 These findings position PS as a practical, low-risk approach for decision-making environments where diverse, high-quality prescriptive models are already available.
-Future work includes extending PS to multi-stage settings, exploring other selection models beyond policy trees, and evaluating performance in large-scale, real-world applications with high-dimensional and partially observed covariates.
+Future work includes extending PS to multi-stage settings, exploring other selection models beyond policy trees, and evaluating performance in large-scale, real-world applications with high-dimensional and partially observed covariates. { An additional direction is to study cases where policy averaging is feasible and to consider the development of meta-policies that learn how to combine candidate policies instead of selecting only one.}